ChidcGithub/ChidcGithub/README.md

-# Hi, I'm ChidcGithub 👋
+# Hi there, I'm ChidcGithub

 I am a passionate developer from Changsha, China, with a diverse interest in software development across multiple programming languages and platforms.
 My GitHub profile showcases my journey through various projects, from mobile applications to machine learning tools and classic games.